IEEEUCR/Pennant/readme.md

   - [Course Sorter](https://github.com/tobiask190/Course_Sorter)
   - [Course Planner](https://github.com/Varhagna/Course-Planner)

+Developers are encouraged to look at other programs and develop different ideas to see what we could do differently.

 ## Code
-Pennant is written in C# and runs on .NET 5.0.
+The backend is currently written in C# and runs on .NET 5.0.
 For the scraper, we use the HTML Agility Pack and Chrome web driver.
+The frontend has yet to be designed. *We may develop multiple frontends.*

 ## Terminology
 - A *course* is a class.